 Naughty Cream Ale

 An awesome light blonde ale with a whole cup of honey!
 This beer is perfect for summer drinking and sharing with friends.
-With a clean, crisp tastes and some residual sweetness from the honey this beer has a lot going on.
+With a clean, crisp taste and some residual sweetness from the honey, this beer has a lot going on.

 A creamy, refreshing amber beer with amazing flavor.
 This beer uses 3 different types of grains and Hallertau hops to balance all that flavor out.
 This is the beer that you share with those who say they “don’t like beer”, which is a shame.
 You will convert them to the dark side with this brew.

 Light Speed Blonde